learn-co-students/python-lists-readme-data-science-intro-000/README.md

-This operation is called the `slice`.
-So we can say we are `slicing` the elements with indices 4 and 5 in the line above.
-Note that even though we are `slicing` elements, our list remains in tact.
+This operation is called `slice`.
+So, we can say we are `slicing` the elements with indices 4 and 5 in the line above.
+Note that even though we are `slicing` elements, our list remains intact.

 ```python